• Skip to primary navigation

 It was difficult to face each day without my mother at first.
 I lost my best friend.

 Mother’s Day… don’t be so hard on yourself.
-My message is to acknowledge and bring a sense of encouragement to those that find Mother’s Day challenging.
+My message is to acknowledge and bring a sense of encouragement to those who find Mother’s Day challenging.

 My beautiful daughter asked me why I chose this recipe for a Mother’s Day post.
 Isn’t that a great question?
 I thought I would share my answer with all of you just in case any of you were wondering the same thing.